Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 Currently OpenSSL 1.1.1 and 3.0 series are used.
 OpenSSL 1.1.1 series ~~reaches~~ reached EOL until {{% date 2023 9 11 %}}, while OpenSSL 3.0 series does until {{% date 2026 9 7 %}}.

-Since Qt 5.15.8 starts supporting OpenSSL 3.0 series we may switch to OpenSSL 3.0 series on our Qt 5.15 Android builds after EOL of OpenSSL 1.1 series.
+Since Qt 5.15.8 starts supporting OpenSSL 3.0 series we ~~may switch~~ have switched to OpenSSL 3.0 series on our Qt 5.15 Android builds after EOL of OpenSSL 1.1 series.
 Currently it is certain that Qt 5.15 will be supported for 5 years, but it is unknown that tQtC will provide source code of Qt 5.15 after {{% date 2024 5 26 %}}.
 If subsequent version of Qt 5.15 remains private we won't upgrade OpenSSL to post-3.0 version.